EllieThurlwell/project2/README.md

 -   ### Design
     -   #### Colour Scheme
         -   The main colours used across the site are a warm beige as a background and a bold dark grey that allows the text to stand out.
-The six category buttons each have their own background colour, making it clear that they are different and independent of eachother.
+The six category buttons each have their own background colour, making it clear that they are different and independent of each other.
 A green and a red accent on selected answers uses known colour connotations to differentiate correct and incorrect.
     -   #### Typography
         -   Quicksand is the main font used throughout the website with Sans Serif as the fallback font.
 Quicksand is clean, simple, and easy to read, appropriate for the site's purpose.
 Categories and possible answers are easy to read.
 Patrick Hand is the font for titles and headings with Cursive as the fallback font.
 It is fun and resembles handwriting, linking back to the traditional handwritten pub quiz.
 It is also clear and easily readable.
     -   #### Imagery
-        -   Imagery is secondary on this site and should not detract from it's main purpose.
+        -   Imagery is secondary on this site and should not detract from its main purpose.
 As such the background image is fairly simple and not too busy so as not to become the focus.
 It depicts a typical pub interior with tables and chairs in the foreground, reminiscent of usual pub quiz surroundings.

 *   ### Wireframes